MuscleOptimizer/MuscleOptimizer/doc/help/matlab.rst

 MatLab toolbox
 ##############

-The MatLab Muscle Parameter Optimization Toolbox can be downloaded as part of the Muscle Optimizer repository on GitHub (TODO: add link.
-Should also provide released package?), in the ``matlab`` directory.
+The MatLab Muscle Parameter Optimization Toolbox can be downloaded as part of the `Muscle Optimizer repository on GitHub <http://github.com/MuscleOptimizer/MuscleOptimizer>`_(TODO: should also provide released package?), in the ``matlab`` directory.

 To use the toolbox, you should add the folder ``MuscleParOptTool`` (inside the ``matlab`` directory) to the MatLab path (see Matlab documentation - TODO add link)